guardian/service-catalogue/packages/snyk-integrator/README.md

 }
 ```

-It uses the input to generates a yml file, matching the specification of our [GitHub action](https://github.com/guardian/.github/blob/main/.github/workflows/sbt-node-snyk.yml).
+It uses this input to generates a YAML file, matching the specification of our [GitHub action](https://github.com/guardian/.github/blob/main/.github/workflows/sbt-node-snyk.yml).
 This action runs `snyk monitor` on pushes to the main branch, so that we can keep track of vulnerabilities introduced by third party dependencies.

-After creating the yml file, it creates a pull request on the named repository for teams to review.
-Previously this file was created manually, or via some slightly dodgy copy-pasting.
-An automated solution saves teams time and effort expended into understanding how to configure the action, and means repos are integrated with Snyk more quickly.
+After creating the YAML, it raises a pull request on the named repository for teams to review.
+Previously this YAML file was created manually, or via some slightly dodgy copy-pasting.
+An automated solution saves teams time and effort expended into understanding how to configure the action, and means repos are integrated with Snyk more quickly, and with fewer mistakes.

 ### Why?

 #### Why track dependencies?

-Supply chain attacks are an increasingly common vector for malicious actors.
-Tracking the dependencies we use - and resolving the vulnerabilities they introduce - allows us to minimise the probability of such an attack occurring.
+The supply chain is an increasingly common attack vector for malicious actors.
+Tracking the dependencies we use - and resolving the vulnerabilities they introduce - allows us to minimise the probability of such an attack occurring, and the impact of such an attack.

 #### Why use Snyk?

 Dependency management is a complex problem, and no tool is a complete solution.
 Dependabot (GitHub's in-house dependency management tool) works well for some languages, but not all.
-Crucially for P&E, it does not support scanning build.sbt files, or other more niche languages such as Rust.
+Crucially for P&E, Dependabot does not support scanning build.sbt files, or other more niche languages such as Rust.

 ### Running on non-production environments

 In non-production environments, such as CODE, or when running locally, the snyk integrator will not create a PR.
-Instead, it will print the contents of the yaml file to the console.
-This allows developers to test the the core logic (creating the yaml file), without creating a PR.
+Instead, it will print the contents of the YAML file to the console.
+This allows developers to test the the core logic (creating the yaml file), without unintended side effects.

 #### CODE